Mobile Home Park Act Updates

-Section 2 clarifies provisions relating to notices that the management of a mobile home park (management) is required to provide to home owners of the mobile home park (home owners) when the management intends to terminate a home owner's tenancy in the mobile home park (park).
-Section 2 also states that a home owner has 90 days to cure certain instances of noncompliance is increased from 30 days to 90 days, and this 90-day period to cure runs concurrently with the 90-day period to sell the mobile home or remove it from the premises, which is increased from 60 to 90 days.
+The act clarifies provisions relating to notices that the management of a mobile home park (management) is required to provide to a home owner in the mobile home park (home owner) when management intends to terminate the home owner's tenancy in the mobile home park (park).
+The time a home owner has to cure certain instances of noncompliance is increased from 30 days to 90 days, and this 90-day period to cure runs concurrently with the period to sell the mobile home or remove it from the premises, which is increased from 60 to 90 days.

-Section 11 also prohibits management from taking retaliatory action against a home owner who exercises any right conferred upon the home owner by law.
-The bill states that certain actions by management are presumed to be retaliatory if the action was taken within 120 days after the home owner made an effort to secure or enforce the home owner's rights, and management may rebut a presumption of retaliation with sufficient evidence that an action was taken against the home owner for a nonretaliatory purpose.
+The act prohibits management from taking retaliatory action against a home owner who exercises any right conferred upon the home owner by law.
+An action by management is presumed to be retaliatory if the action was taken within 120 days after the home owner made an effort to secure or enforce the home owner's rights, and management may rebut a presumption of retaliation with sufficient evidence that an action was taken against the home owner for a nonretaliatory purpose.

-Section 13 adds provisions and relocates, with amendments, existing provisions concerning the amending of park rules and regulations.
-The bill states that management may add or amend rules and regulations only after acquiring the consent of each home owner or after providing written notice of the amendment to each home owner at least 60 days before the amendment becomes effective.
+The act allows management to add or amend rules and regulations only after acquiring the consent of each home owner or after providing written notice of the amendment to each home owner at least 60 days before the amendment becomes effective.
 A home owner may file a complaint challenging a rule, regulation, or amendment pursuant to the program within 60 days after receiving the notice.
-If a home owner files a complaint, and the new or amended rule or regulation will increase a cost to the home owner in an amount equal to or exceeding 10% of the home owner's monthly rent obligation under the rental agreement, management shall not enforce the rule, regulation, or amendment unless and until the parties reach an agreement concerning the rule, regulation, or amendment or the dispute resolution process concludes with a written determination that the rule, regulation, or amendment may be enforced.
+If a home owner files a complaint, and the new or amended rule or regulation will increase a cost to the home owner in an amount equal to or exceeding 10% of the home owner's monthly rent obligation under the rental agreement, management may not enforce the rule, regulation, or amendment unless and until the parties reach an agreement concerning the rule, regulation, or amendment or the dispute resolution process concludes with a written determination that the rule, regulation, or amendment may be enforced.

-Section 14 requires management to respect the privacy of home owners.
-The management has a right of entry to the land upon which a mobile home is situated for the maintenance of utilities and to ensure compliance with applicable codes, statutes, ordinances, administrative rules, rental agreements, and the rules of the community.
+The act requires management to respect the privacy of home owners.
+Management has a right of entry to the land upon which a mobile home is situated for the maintenance of utilities and to ensure compliance with applicable codes, statutes, ordinances, administrative rules, rental agreements, and the rules of the community.
 A landlord shall not make entry in a manner that interferes with a home owner's peaceful enjoyment of the land except in the case of an emergency.
-Except when posting notices that are required by law or by a rental agreement, the management shall make a reasonable effort to notify a home owner of management's intention to make entry at least 48 hours before making entry.
+Except when posting notices that are required by law or by a rental agreement, management shall make a reasonable effort to notify a home owner of management's intention to make entry at least 48 hours before making entry.